gmorado25/MultiLLMAgileAssistant/README.md

 ```

 Be sure to use the correct sytax for your terminal and that these
 values are exported to running processes.
+Now activate your virtual
+environment for the project if it is not already active.
+Do this with
+the command specified in [setup](#-Manual-Setup).
 Next, navigate to the django
 project root:
 ```
 cd server/src